-This premium feature is part of the IBM FAStT Storage Manager 8.3 software and is enabled by purchase of a premium feature key.
-This feature allows you to support and manage FlashCopy logical drives.
+This feature allows you to create and manage FlashCopy logical drives.
 A FlashCopy logical drive is a logical point-in-time image of another logical drive, called a base logical drive, in the storage subsystem.
 A FlashCopy is the logical equivalent of a complete physical copy, but you create it much more quickly and it requires less disk space.
 Because a FlashCopy is a host addressable logical drive, you can perform backups using the FlashCopy while the base logical drive remains online and user-accessible.
 In addition, you can write to the FlashCopy logical drive to perform application testing or scenario development and analysis.
-The maximum FlashCopy logical drives allowed is one half of the total logical drives supported by your controller model.
+The maximum FlashCopy logical drives that are allowed is one half of the total logical drives supported by your controller model.

-Remote Mirror Option
+Remote Mirror option

-The Remote Mirror Option is a premium feature that is part of the IBM FAStT Storage Manager 8.3 software and is enabled by purchase of a premium feature key.
 This feature is used for online, real-time replication of data between storage subsystems over a remote distance.
-In the event of a disaster or unrecoverable error on one storage subsystem, the Remote Mirror Option enables you to promote a second storage subsystem to take over responsibility for normal I/O operations.
-When you enable the Remote Mirror option, the maximum number of logical drives per storage subsystem is reduced.
-For more information, see "Number of supported logical drives" on page 13.
+In the event of a disaster or unrecoverable error on one storage subsystem, the Remote Mirror option enables you to promote a second storage subsystem to take over responsibility for normal I/O operations.
+When you enable the Remote

+Mirror option, the maximum number of logical drives per storage subsystem is reduced.
+For more information, see "Number of supported logical drives" on page 14.